ygauthie/cs171-project-armed-conflicts/Proposal/proposal.md

 -----------------------------
 *Discuss your motivations and reasons for choosing this project, especially any background or research interests that may have influenced your decision.*

-One of us (Yvan) works as a defence scientist for the Department of National Defence in Canada, so from a professional perspective, he is interested in  military topics.
+One of us (Yvan) works as a defense scientist for the Department of National Defence in Canada, so from a professional perspective, he is interested in  military topics.
 The other member of the team (Ed) was  primarily interested in working on a rich data set with multiple spatial and temporal dimensions that could be explored through interactive visualization.

 We had to select a topic that did not require the use of classified or sensitive material.
 We decided to concentrate on the recent history (post World War II) of armed conflicts in the world, a topic that is fully unclassified and for which we were able to find some interesting data sets.